William J. Craddock: Biography

 In Santa Cruz, Craddock operated a retailer of restored vintage motorcycles with musician Patrick Simmons of the Doobie Brothers.
 Also in Santa Cruz, Craddock began a friendship with the journalist Jay Shore, who in 1972 began publishing the alternative weekly Santa Cruz Times with Craddock as a contributor.
-When Shore suspended the newspaper and relaunched in 1975 as the Good Times (newspaper), Craddock joined as a weekly columnist, writing on a wide range of topics through 1989.
+When Shore suspended the newspaper and relaunched in 1975 as the Good Times, Craddock joined as a weekly columnist, writing on a wide range of topics through 1989.

 Be Not Content

 Be Not Content: A Subterranean Journal was published in 1970.
 The book is structured as a story within a story: Abel gives the book manuscript to his friend Curt, who is on an LSD trip.
 The manuscript is then found by a friend named "mindless Eddie" (a result of too much LSD) who then eats it page by page.

 Contemporary reviews were mixed.
 Martin Levin reviewing it in the New York Times said the journal "contains a chain of remarkably fresh impressions of the drug scene ranging from the funny to the horrible," confirming the book had something to offer for everybody - including a member of the "whiskey subculture" like Levin.
 Kirkus Reviews compared it to a bad trip that took forever.

 In 1998, an excerpt was anthologized in The Walls Of Illusion: A Psychedelic Retro, edited by Peter Haining - a reviewer in the Birmingham Post (UK) called Craddock's excerpt "a moderately interesting period piece - nothing more, nothing less."
 Craddock's account of Kesey's Dec 18, 1965 Muir Beach Acid Test was included as a chapter of The Grateful Dead Reader (2000) by David Dodd and Diana Spaulding.
 The authors wrote that Craddock's account "Achieves the very psychedelic feeling he was chronicling — something only a few writers have been able to do."